 Every FORKOFF engagement that stacks the two channels runs the same 90-day onramp.
 Week 1: ICP lockdown plus show-list scoring; the list is built on listener overlap, not chart rank.
 Week 2: email infrastructure (dedicated domain, warmup, 49 sends per inbox per day cap, three-touch max).
 Weeks 3-6 ship the first 3 podcast appearances and run the first cold email cohort.
 Weeks 7-12 clip every episode into 30-50 distribution assets and cohort fresh ICP against the freshly-shipped episodes with episode-context openers that lift reply rate.

-Cross-channel reading: the FORKOFF Podcasts service hub covers the production side; the Founder Funnel Strategy playbook places podcast guesting inside the Trust stage; the Reddit Intent Engine pairs with cold email when LinkedIn saturates.
+Cross-channel reading: the FORKOFF Podcast service hub covers the production side; the 7-step podcast guesting playbook for AI founders is the operating system for booking the shows this comparison assumes you can win; the Founder Funnel Strategy playbook places podcast guesting inside the Trust stage; the Reddit Intent Engine pairs with cold email when LinkedIn saturates.
 The Managed Clipping case study backs the 3,085-clips number; the Podcast Clipping Pricing spoke covers the buyer-side clip math; the Agent-Native GTM Founder Stack sets both inside the 2026 GTM motion.

 The Bottom Line